 How To Get Started:

-- Let your pastor know that you are feeling called to ministry in the ELCA.
+- Let your pastor or deacon know that you are feeling called to ministry in the ELCA.

-- Contact Deacon Susan Marone or Crystal McCormick in the synod office.
+- Contact Rev. Renee Splichal Larson or Crystal McCormick in the synod office.

 - Entrance Panel Information (pdf)

 Ministers of Word and Sacrament

 A minister of Word and Sacrament of this church shall be a person whose commitment to Christ, soundness in the faith, aptness to preach and celebrate the sacraments, teach, and witness, and educational qualifications have been examined and approved in the manner prescribed in the documents of this church; who has been properly called and ordained; who accepts and adheres to the Confession of Faith of this church; who is diligent and faithful in the exercise of the ministry; and whose life and conduct are above reproach.
 A minister of Word and Sacrament shall comply with this church’s Constitution, Bylaws, and Continuing Resolutions (ELCA Constitution 7.22)

 Ministers of Word and Service provide a ministry exemplifying the life of Christ-like service to all persons and creation: nurturing, healing, leading, advocating dignity and justice, and equipping the whole people of God for their life of witness and service within and beyond the congregation for the sake of God’s mission in the world.
 A minister of Word and Service shall comply with this church’s Constitution, Bylaws, and Continuing Resolutions.

 In preparation to serve as an ELCA Deacon, a candidate is required to engage in a comprehensive program of preparation, which includes theological education, training in an area of specialization, formation for ministry, and contextual education.
 While a minimum of one area of specialization is expected, a candidate may be called to serve in a position with a broad position description.